haproxy/haproxy/doc/lua-api/index.rst

   proxy give an access to his list of listeners and servers.
 Each entry is of type :ref:`proxy_class`

+  Warning, if you are declared frontend and backend with the same name, only one of these are listed.

+  :see: :js:attr:`core.backends`
+  :see: :js:attr:`core.frontends`

+.. js:attribute:: core.backends

+  **context**: task, action, sample-fetch, converter

+  This attribute is an array of declared proxies with backend capability.
+Each proxy give an access to his list of listeners and servers.
+Each entry is of type :ref:`proxy_class`

+  Warning, if you are declared frontend and backend with the same name, only one of these are listed.

+  :see: :js:attr:`core.proxies`
+  :see: :js:attr:`core.frontends`

+.. js:attribute:: core.frontends

+  **context**: task, action, sample-fetch, converter

+  This attribute is an array of declared proxies with frontend capability.
+Each proxy give an access to his list of listeners and servers.
+Each entry is of type :ref:`proxy_class`

+  Warning, if you are declared frontend and backend with the same name, only one of these are listed.

+  :see: :js:attr:`core.proxies`
+  :see: :js:attr:`core.backends`

 .. js:function:: core.log(loglevel, msg)

   **context**: body, init, task, action, sample-fetch, converter